alonisser/ansible_fail2ban_nginx/README.md

     - hosts: nginx_servers
       roles:
-         - { role: username.rolename, x: 42 }
+        - role: fail2ban_nginx

+Also see the tests for example

 License
 -------

-BSD
+MIT

 Author Information
 ------------------